vnali/craft-asset-indexes-extra-docs/README.md

 - You can create extra options for asset indexes utility.
 - After an asset is created by the asset indexes utility, this plugin checks for available asset index options based on the volume of the created asset.
   - The Asset index options are evaluated based on priority, with the highest priority item appearing at the top of the list.
+  - when an option is matched, checking for options are skipped.
 - Based on the applied asset index option, the plugin creates an item (currently entries, products, digital products) specified in this option.
  - entries, products , and digital products that were created by this plugin are always disabled so admins are able to audit them before publishing.